The Best Flea Foggers of 2023

 The length of time that a single pesticide treatment remains effective is known as the longevity of the flea fogger.
 The longevity of a flea-fogger pesticide is typically determined by the amount of pesticide used and how quickly the active ingredient breaks down.
 Foggers have a short longevity period compared to other treatments such as baits, traps, and concentrates.

 Typical flea foggers take just a couple of hours to apply and last for 6 to 8 weeks.
-Long-lasting treatments may last about 12 weeks, at which point the home should be treated again if there are still flea problems.
+Long-lasting treatments may last about 12 weeks, at which point users will want to treat the home again if there are still flea problems.
 Also, very large infestations may rapidly deplete the poison, requiring reapplication sooner.

 Safety